-Refer to Note 2 "Business Acquisitions" of the Notes to Consolidated Financial Statements for additional information regarding the Fiscal 2013 and Fiscal 2012 acquisitions.
+Refer to Note 2 "Business Acquisitions" of the Notes to Consolidated Financial Statements for additional information regarding the Hirschmann acquisition in Fiscal 2013.

 Strategy

 Our objective is to grow our business both organically and through strategic acquisitions.
 We will drive the business organically by continued product development in new and emerging technologies that should increase gross margins, and improve operating income.
 We are focused on expanding sales both domestically and internationally and broadening our customer and partner base as we bring these new products to our target markets.
 In addition, we plan to continue to acquire synergistic companies that would allow us to leverage our overhead, penetrate new markets and expand existing product categories.